Sophinius-comp-os/DentalClinic-management-system/README.md

-# Vet-management-system
+# DentalClinic-management-system

-Introduction to create the app
+feel free to share your ideas at -kidchurch773@gmail.com Author-Dev-koech